rgbeing/osu-aim-analyzer/README.md

 # Osu!
 Aim Analyzer

-This is a program to inspect a replay and diagnose player's aim.
+This is a program to inspect replays and diagnose player's aim.

 ## Appreciation
 This program includes the whole source file of [Awlexus](https://github.com/Awlexus)'s [python-osu-parser](https://github.com/Awlexus/python-osu-parser), located on *osuparse* folder under *core* folder.